Employee Benefits - Fringe Benefits

 Continuation of Life Insurance

 You may maintain basic group life insurance in the amount of $10,000 in retirement.
-The current monthly premium is $8.33, or an annual premium of $99.96.
-Instructions regarding premium payments and the annual $30.00 administration fee will be provided to you directly from The Standard.
+Instructions regarding premium payments and the annual administration fee will be provided to you directly from The Standard.
 If you have questions, please contact The Standard Direct Billing Administration Team during regular business hours at 1-855-839-9885, by email at firstname.lastname@example.org or by mail at 920 SW 6th Avenue, Portland, OR 97204.

-The “65-5 criterion” does not quality the retiree to continue in basic retiree life insurance.
+The “65-5 criterion” does not qualify the retiree to continue in basic retiree life insurance.

 - Three months before you cease employment, contact HR at 501-671-2219 to determine your eligibility.